SlowMo24/ChangesetMD/README.md

 The create function can be combined with the file option to immediately parse a file.

 To parse a dump file, use the -f | --file option.
 The -b |
---bulkrows «throttle» option (default value is 100000), let's specify the size of the commit (ie. simultaneous number of lines inserted / committed to the database).
+--bulkrows «throttle» option (default value is 100000), let's specify the size of the commit (i.e. simultaneous number of lines inserted / committed to the database).
 This reduces write access to the database.
 For computers with less memory, it is possible to add the -B | --bz2buffer option to control the memory read buffer size parsing the changesets-latest.osm.bz2 file.